hyperledger-archives/sawtooth-docs-archive/faq/docker.md

 `intkey --url http://localhost:4040`).
 Otherwise, you need to modify the source if the REST API URL is hard-coded for your client.

-## Can I connect a transaction processor to the validator running in a Docker container?
+<h2 id="can-i-connect-to-validator">Can I connect a transaction processor to the
+validator running in a Docker container?</h2>

 Yes.
 The `docker-compose.yaml` needs the following lines for the validator container (which maps Docker container TCP port 4004 to